Bri8102/Home-Chef-Frontend/README.md

 open index.html
 ```
 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Please contact me at boniruedwards@gmail.com

 # License
 <a href="https://choosealicense.com/licenses/mit/">MIT</a>